top of page

 All novels come out of a writer’s experiences in one way or another—whether it’s through research or their own life.
 Once the seed of an idea is planted, it tends to take on a life of its own.
 I love it when that happens!

-Here are a few of the seeds that became SAVING WONDER . . .
+And a few of the seeds that became SAVING WONDER . . .

 The character of Papaw was inspired by my own grandfather who used to give my mom and her three sisters a word to learn every night at the dinner table.
 They would use that word as many times as they could during the rest of the evening.
-It became a game the whole family played.
+It became

 Curley Hines